Validation of marriage: Radical sanation

-The Pope or a bishop can give a dispensation to an impediment, giving the marriage retroactive validation called radical sanation or sanatio in radice (Latin: "healing in the root").
+A bishop can give a dispensation to an impediment, giving the marriage retroactive validation called radical sanation or sanatio in radice (Latin: "healing in the root").
 Some impediments can only be dispensed by the pope, others may be dispensed by the diocesan bishop, while others cannot be dispensed (consanguinity in the direct line or in the second degree of the collateral line).

 Sanatio in radice retroactively dispenses the impediment and makes a putative marriage valid from the time the sanatio is granted.
 The sanatio validates a marriage by reason of a consent formerly given, but ineffective because of an impediment.
 When the impediment is removed or dispensed, the consent is ipso facto ratified and no renovation is required.
 In such a case, it is requisite that the consent of both parties to the marriage had not ceased and that their marriage had had the external appearance of a true marriage.